Can black holes evaporate past extremality?: Collapse with backreaction

 These approximations are based on $\mathcal{D}\ll 1$ and hence require the RHS of \eqref{hug} to be small.
 For non-extremal black holes this is assured by the assumption of \eqref{slow} of slow change in parameters, but the extremal limit is more delicate.
 To check the consistency of the approximation, we express $r_-{}'$ as

 We have assumed that $M'\ll1$, but this still permits large $r_-{}'$ in the extremal limit $M\to Q$.
 Furthermore, $\kappa_-$ vanishes in this limit, so $\mathcal{D}$ looks doubly large in \eqref{hug}.
 However, the absorption cross-section for a black hole vanishes quickly in the extremal limit, significantly suppressing the Hawking-induced $M'(v)$.
-The precise formula is \cite{Page:2000dk}
+More precisely, the near-extremal flux is \cite{Page:2000dk}

 which easily cancels the extremal divergences in \eqref{hug} and \eqref{rmprime}.
 We therefore conclude that the near-inner-horizon approximation \eqref{D} is consistent for a black hole evaporating past extremality.